liupfskygre/metagenomics-workshop-1/source/16S-analysis/16S_analysis.rst

 	ktImportRDP -o 16S.tax.html -m 50 -c reads.1.fastq_rrna.fastq.class.tsv  reads.2.fastq_rrna.fastq.class.tsv

-The <() in bash can be used for process substitution: http://tldp.org/LDP/abs/html/process-sub.html.

 Copy the resulting file 16S.tax.html to your local computer with scp and open it a browser, like you did for the FastQC output.